 The Misfit doesn’t and the story ends on a sour note.
-My point here is that O’Connor’s story resembles a good Catholic life.
+My point here is that O’Connor’s story portrays the Catholic life.
 Yet, her faith has little to do with her inherent racism.
-Sure, she had stories about people of color in the South, but they were not always cast in the best light i.e “The Artificial N*****”.
+Sure, she had stories about people of color in the South, but they were not always cast in the best light i.e. “The Artificial N*****”.

-Dr. Cone makes the distinction in how christology is taught and preached in a black church compared to a white one.
+Dr. Cone makes the distinction in how christology is taught and preached in the Black church compared to the white church.
 Once again in God of the Oppressed, Dr. Cone writes

 “White preachers and theologians often defined Jesus Christ as a spiritual Savior, the deliver of people from sin and guilt, black preachers were unquestionably historical.
 They viewed God as the Liberator in history.
 That was why the black Church was involved in the abolitionist movement in the nineteenth century and the civil rights movement in the twentieth” (51).

 O’Connor did not have a theology “from below,” but “from above.”
-God has these eternal Ideals that God has in an ahistorical place which are placed in our historical framework.
+God has eternal Ideals and abides in an ahistorical place.
 Thus, one can conclude that God is not so much concerned with our contextual existence, but that we must live up to God’s expectations.
-It was easy for O’Connor to do, since she was born in a well to do family in the South and was able to practice Catholicism to almost its full extent, according to bourgeois religion.
+It was easy for O’Connor to do, since she was born in a well-to-do white family in the South and was able to practice Catholicism to almost its full extent, according to bourgeois religion.

-I reject “from above” theology, usually situated in a privileged position.
-Instead, I take a “from below” theology, that many oppressed groups from the centuries have developed.
+I reject “from above” theology, situated in a privileged position.
+Instead, I try to form a “from below” theology, that many oppressed groups from the centuries have developed.
 This could be defined that God is here with and for us.
 God is involved in history and seeks to redeem all of history.

 In the Christian tradition, God sent Christ to teach, have compassion (to suffer with), die on a cross, and resurrect, thus beginning the redemption of the world.
 God still suffers with us as God’s Spirit who shows “mercy, justice, and the knowledge of God” (God the Spirit**).
-If God is with us declaring justice, then to actively participate in racist attitudes and system is contradictory because the same God who helps to liberate me also liberates the peoples I am against.
+If God is with us declaring justice, then to actively participate and ignore systematic racism is contradictory.
 And until we recognise that our liberation is latticed with the liberation of others, we can not have a better theology nor a better society.

 If Jesus’ death and resurrection represent anything, it is that God is on the side of the oppressed.
 Yet God desires to redeem both, oppressor and oppressed.
 If we could help this process along, it would to be intentional in how we live with others.
-The famous Peruvian liberation theologian Gustavo Gutierrez wrote, “Neighbor is not s/he whom I find in my path, but rather s/he in whose path I place myself, s/he whom I approach and actively seek.”
+The famous Peruvian liberation theologian Gustavo Gutierrez wrote, “Neighbor is not one whom I find in my path, but rather one in whose path I place myself, one whom I approach and actively seek.”
 May we be a people who with God’s Spirit actively seek to be neighborly to all.